 Keyword: face scraper

-Looking at the intent distribution, most searchers are looking for information when they search for ‘face scrapper’.
+Looking at the intent distribution, most searchers are looking for information when they search for ‘face scraper’.

 The list of related searches explains why searchers are more interested in looking for more information about face scraper at this stage.

-If you want to create a video that is targeting the keyword ‘face scraper’, instead of showing the different brands of face scrapper, you may want to give an introduction on face scraper or the different types of face scraper.
+If you want to create a video that is targeting the keyword ‘face scraper’, instead of showing the different brands of face scrappers, you may want to give an introduction to face scraper or the different types of face scraper.